-This Technical Description describes the WRF-Hydro model coupling architecture and physics options, released in Version 5 in April 2018.
-As the WRF-Hydro system is developed further, this document will be continuously enhanced and updated.
-Please send feedback to wrfhydro@ucar.edu.
+This Technical Description describes the WRF-Hydro® model coupling architecture and physics options, released in Version 5.1.1 in January 2020.
+As the WRF-Hydro modeling system is developed further, this document will be continuously enhanced and updated.
+Please send feedback to <a href="write-write